laitanawe/nextflow-novice/_episodes/03-nextflow-example-pipeline1.md

 // docker.runOptions='-u $(id -u):$(id -g)'
 // To run your salmon using the docker container, you can do: nextflow run script.nf -with-docker
 // To use a docker image different from the one specified in the config, you can do: nextflow run script.nf -with-docker repo_name/image:tag
+// For execution caching / resume, you can do: nextflow run script.nf -with-docker repo_name/image:tag -resume
+// For more cpus, you can do: nextflow run script.nf -with-docker repo_name/image:tag -process.cpus 4

 /*  A Nextflow process block